Do I need a survey on a leasehold flat?

 2. Ensure You’re Paying a Fair Price: Understanding the exact condition of the flat helps ensure that you are paying a fair price.
 If the survey uncovers significant issues, you can use this information to renegotiate the purchase price or ask the seller to carry out repairs before you proceed.

 3. Protect Yourself with the Right Survey: There are different types of surveys available, and choosing the right one is crucial.
 As a RICS Chartered Surveyor, Novello Chartered Surveyors offers several options tailored to leasehold flats, we offer standalone Homebuyer Reports and Building Surveys.
 However, our Private Client Surveying Service elevates the Building Survey Report to a new level, providing more than just the report itself.
-You can read more about our surveys here
+For more information about our surveys, visit our surveys page here

 Choosing the Right Survey